evolution-ui/evolution-ui/contribute.md

 * The `.css` , `.css.map` and others output files must not be tracked.

+* After you started the development environment with the command `npm start`, your default browser will show up and your component will be visible at the following URL: `http://localhost:3000/temp/[evolution|standard]/component-name.html`

 * ES6: You can only have one default export per file.

 * Evolution UI makes use of `autoprefixer`, so **you don't need to add vendor prefixes** to your CSS rules.

+* Don't forget to add your markup into your preview file.
+To this end, read the **Displaying The Code For Components You Contribute** section at the end of the [README.md](https://github.com/BovAcademy-opensource/evolution-ui/tree/development)

 * The target branch for each pull request is the `development` branch.